Hawaii Sea Turtle Service and Adventure (14 days)

 - Participate in evening beach patrols to watch for nesting turtles, or if you are lucky, witness baby hatchlings and assist them so they make it safely to the ocean

-- Spend two nights with a local Hawaiian family in a beautiful valley at their sustainable farm
+- Spend a day with a local Hawaiian family in a beautiful valley at their sustainable farm

 - Cook a traditional Hawaiian feast and learn the ways of “old Hawaii”

 - Snorkel with vibrant marine life at the biodiverse Molokini Crater

 - Learn to surf on the famous shores of Waikiki Beach